-Rocky Point.
-A picnic site here is usable.
+Rocky Point: A picnic site here is usable.
 A picnic table under a large tree is on dirt, but not far off paved lot.
-Table has proper knee height at ends and about 13” deep knee and toe space.
-Restroom.
-Modified vault (no flush) toilet may permit front transfers, though space is a bit short.
+Table has proper knee height at ends and about 13 inch deep knee and toe space.
+There is a modified vault (no flush) toilet that may permit front transfers, though space is a bit short.
 Parking is unmarked but paved.
 Path of travel from lot to restroom is asphalt and pretty level.

-Other.
-Many small picnic areas are tucked along both sides of the park road to the summit.
-Most are quite inaccessible due to a combination of terrain problems, ancient vault restrooms, and inaccessible historic picnic tables.
+Other: Many small picnic areas are tucked along both sides of the park road to the summit.
+Most are inaccessible due to a combination of terrain problems, outdated vault restrooms, and inaccessible historic picnic tables.
 Some areas with large level parking lots (ask park staff) might be worth the drive just for the view.

 Visitor Center: Open daily between 10am and 4pm, the visitor center is located at the summit of Mt.
 Diablo.
 Accessible parking and ground level entry are provided and a generally accessible restroom is available inside the visitor center for use by persons with mobility disabilities.
 Additional non-compliant restrooms are located outside of the visitor center.
 Beginning in early October, 2012, portions of the Visitor Center, including the observation deck will be closed in order to make repairs to the building for weatherization and upgrades to accessibility.
 Please call the park to inquire about the current status at (925) 837-2525.